-Meanwhile. other European countries, notably Great Britain, sought to challenge Spain's monopoly in CENTAM and the by engaging Caribbean smuggling, piracy, and all-out war.
-Because Spain's presence on CENTAM's Caribbean coast was minimal.
-English pirates concentrated in these areas. attacking Spanish ships capturing their cargo bound for Europe.
+Meanwhile, other European countries, notably Great Britain, sought to challenge Spain's monopoly in CENTAM and the Caribbean by engaging in smuggling, piracy, and all-out war.
+Because Spain's presence on CENTAM's Caribbean coast was minimal, English pirates concentrated in these areas, attacking Spanish ships and capturing their cargo bound for Europe.
 In the early 1600s, some of these English "buccaneers" began settling the Honduran Caribbean coast and Bay Islands.

 Following an attempt by Spain to dislodge the British from the Bay Islands, the British retaliated by destroying the Spanish fort at Trujillo in 1642.
 For the next century, Spain largely ignored the growing British presence, allowing Britain to establish a protectorate in the coastal region.
-Gradually, the ethnic makeup changed with the settlement of British, African, and Caribbean traders, seamen, and escaped slaves (see p.
-12 of Political and Social Relations).
-Meanwhile, the indigenous people who lived along the coast, notably the Miskito (see p.
-12 of Political and Social Relations), had little contact with the Spanish and became significant allies of the British.
+Gradually, the ethnic makeup changed with the settlement of British, African, and Caribbean traders, seamen, and escaped slaves (see Political and Social Relations).
+Meanwhile, the indigenous people who lived along the coast, notably the Miskito (see Political and Social Relations), had little contact with the Spanish and became significant allies of the British.